motib/motib/GUIDE.md

 ﻿# Moti Ben-Ari

-Guide to my repositories
+Repositories

 ---

 ## Mathematics

+`gentle-lean` An introductory tutorial on the Lean 4 proof assistant.
+Lean source files of the examples are included.

+`orbits` An overview of the mathematics of planetary orbits: how Kepler understood that orbits are elliptical and Newton's complex proof that an elliptical orbit is the result of an inverse-square centripetal force.
+The document delves into the extensive use of Euclidean geometry throughout the nineteenth century.

 `surprises` The source code for my open access book *Mathematical Surprises*, Springer, 2022.
-The Hebrew translation also includes the PDF.
+There are translations into Hebrew, French, Spanish, German.

 `probability-mosteller` This is a "reworking" of the delightful book *Fifty Challenging Problems in Probability and Their Solutions* by Frederick Mosteller.
 English and Hebrew.

+`markov` Simulations of Markov processes written in Python 3.

 `bagrut` Complete and detailed solutions of the Israeli Matriculation Exams in Mathematics 806/581 for the years 2014-2018.
 A separate documents contains the solutions of the problems in probability from 2014-2022.
 Hebrew.